 The Aalto University campus is a truly unique collaborative environment.
 This ecosystem has an ethos firmly based on openness, experimentation and collaboration and is capable of attracting students, researchers, lecturers and other staff and partners from around the world.
-Due to open soon at the campus is A Grid, one of Europe’s largest growth business hubs, which is also set to house the European Space Agency’s (ESA) new arctic space accelerator.
-The first United Nations Technology Innovation Lab (UNTIL) will also be established in Otaniemi at the A Grid hub.
+Campus has A Grid, one of Europe’s largest growth business hubs, which houses the European Space Agency’s (ESA) Business Incubation Centrer.
+The first United Nations Technology Innovation Lab (UNTIL) is also located in Otaniemi at the A Grid hub.

 Otaniemi and Keilaniemi area forms a unique innovation cluster.
 Aalto University, the renowned scientific and research community, national and international companies and Startup Sauna - the birthplace of Slush - thrive here.
 The campus and research area of Otaniemi is the largest hub of high technology, innovation and business hub in Finland and Northern Europe.
 It features a mix of world-class research organisations, academic institutes and over 800 companies from start-ups to multinational corporations operating in a compact 2×2 km campus - twice selected by the EU as one of the most innovative regions in Europe.
 A variety of cultural experiences within walking distance in Tapiola enrich this scientific and economic concentration.

 |Photo: Tuomas Uusheimo